minosworld/minos/API.md

 4. `action`

    Performs specified action with given input arguments.
-See [Agent](Agent) for list of actions supported.
+See Agent section below for list of actions supported.

    #### Action object
    ```